“We believe every child and young person should be protected, educated and empowered to stay safe when using the internet and digital technologies.”

 Find out more about the dangers of Sexting and what advice can be given to young people if they have shared something

-Useful resources for young people and those working with young people
+Useful resources for those working with young people

 The Government has launched two new documents, which the UK Safer Internet Centre has been involved in developing: